WordPress/gutenberg/docs/contributors/native-mobile.md

 ## Mind the mobile

 Our tooling isn't as good yet as we'd like to and it's hard to have a good awareness of those native mobile files.
 That means that contributors need to manually pay attention to update the native mobile files during code refactorings.
 For example, renaming a function or a prop should also be performed in the native modules too, otherwise, the mobile client will break.
-We are in the process of putting some more safeguards in place in PRs, but we're still far from done.
+We have added some mobile specific CI tests as safeguards in place in PRs, but we're still far from done.
 Please bear with us and thank you in advance. ❤️🙇‍

+## Native mobile E2E tests in Continuous Integration

+If you encounter a failed Android/iOS test on your pull request, we recommend the following steps:

+1. Re-running the failed Github Action job ([guide for how to re-run](https://docs.github.com/en/actions/configuring-and-managing-workflows/managing-a-workflow-run#viewing-your-workflow-history)) - This should fix failed test the majority of the time as there are still a few randomly occurring failures in tests that are being actively worked on.
+2. You can check if the test is failing locally by following steps to run the E2E test on your machine from the [mobile gettings started guide](docs/contributors/getting-started-native-mobile.md#ui-tests), with even more relevant info in the [relevant directory README.md](https://github.com/WordPress/gutenberg/tree/master/packages/react-native-editor/__device-tests__#running-the-tests-locally)
+3. In addition to reading the logs from the E2E test, you can download a video recording from the Artifacts section of the Github job that may have additional useful information.
+4. Check if any changes in your PR would require corresponding changes to `.native.js` versions of files.
+5. Lastly, if you're stuck on a failing mobile test, feel free to reach out to contributors on slack in the #mobile or #core-editor chats in the WordPress Core Slack, [free to join](https://make.wordpress.org/chat/).

 ## Debugging the native mobile unit tests